Sainthorizon/Printf/README.md

-custom printf with all the functions an actual function would have
+custom printf with all the functions an actual printf function would have